pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "The brain is a wonderful organ; it starts working the moment you get up in the morning, and does  not stop until you get to the office."
 --Robert Frost

+"The young are very unforgiving."
+--Stephen Fry, an interview he did from his living room (possibly with Jordan Peterson?), on how he and Hugh Laurie would ruthlessly mock anything when starting out in comedy at Cambridge, had comparably little compassion

 "It is easier to act your way to a new way of thinking than to think your way to a new way of acting."
 --Millard Fuller, first stated to me by Ken "Roberts" Pennacchini, a distillation of the ['act as if' principle from William James](https://books.google.com/books?id=IBrykBRv2B4C&pg=PA100&lpg=PA100&dq=it+is+easier+to+act+your+way+to+a+new+way+of+thinking+than+to+think+your+way+to+a+new+way+of+acting+william+james&source=bl&ots=SSIpVUJz4Z&sig=ACfU3U2PCpi9jxvhLaCatbTrJ4gW7_arSQ&hl=en&sa=X&ved=2ahUKEwio7dyM0OToAhVB2qwKHVP9DOAQ6AEwAHoECBIQLA#v=onepage&q=it%20is%20easier%20to%20act%20your%20way%20to%20a%20new%20way%20of%20thinking%20than%20to%20think%20your%20way%20to%20a%20new%20way%20of%20acting%20william%20james)